kubeshop/botkube-docs/docs/configuration/index.md

             sources: null # explicitly not use defaults from Helm chart
 # (...) other values
 ```

+The following properties need such `null` value during upgrade, if you want to keep the previous configuration:

+- `communications.default-group.{communication-platform}.channels.default.notifications`, where `{communication-platform}` is any communication platform supported except Microsoft Teams,
+- `communications.default-group.{communication-platform}.channels.default.bindings.sources`, where `{communication-platform}` is any communication platform supported except Microsoft Teams,
+- `communications.default-group.teams.bindings.sources`.

 To learn more, read the [Deleting a default key](https://helm.sh/docs/chart_template_guide/values_files/#deleting-a-default-key) paragraph in Helm documentation.